-However, Tarquini reached a peak in touring car racing, winning three championship titles in British Touring Car Championship (1994), European Touring Car Championship (2003) and World Touring Car Championship (2009).
-He was a regular competitor in the WTCC from 2005 to 2017, moving to WTCR in 2018 after a merger of WTCC and TCR International Series.
+However, Tarquini reached a peak in touring car racing, winning championship titles in British Touring Car Championship (1994), European Touring Car Championship (2003) and World Touring Car Championship (2009).
+He was a regular competitor in the WTCC from 2005 to 2017, moving to WTCR in 2018 and winning a title in the first season.

 Formula 1 debut in 1987 with Osella